 - Tight lower leg muscles

-- Running on concrete, downhill, or uneven terrain
+- Running on concrete, downhill, or on uneven terrain

 - Overpronation – flattening of the arch of the foot as you walk, run, or stand